kids encyclopedia robot

 Wolf was born to James B. (Jim) Wolf and Cinda Thompson Wolf in Jackson, Mississippi.
 He grew up in Plano, Texas.
 He graduated from Plano East Senior High School and then attended Collin College on a tennis scholarship.
 He then transferred to Southern Methodist University, where he earned a Bachelor of Arts in history.

-In 2013, he received a master certificate in government contract management from Villanova University in Villanova, Pennsylvania.
-To avoid confusion with its Master's degree, Villanova University now simply refers to this as a Certificate in Contract Management.
+In 2013, he received a professional non-credit certificate in contract management from Villanova University in Villanova, Pennsylvania.

 Career